Geometric Aspects of Entanglement Generating Hamiltonian Evolutions

-Although we thoroughly examined points [i] (Eq. (\ref{R9})) and [ii] (Eq. (\ref{fire})) as discussed in the Introduction, our findings yielded insights rather than a comprehensive understanding regarding points [iii]-[vi] (Sections V and VI).
-Our work is subject to three limitations: (a) it is confined to stationary Hamiltonian evolutions, (b) it concentrates on specific initial and final states, and (c) it assesses the entangling power solely for unitary time propagators that are inherently in their canonical form.
-We intend to address some of these limitations in our future research endeavors.
-Nevertheless, despite these constraints, we believe that the results presented here are sufficiently significant to facilitate further geometric explorations of quantum evolutions in higher-dimensional systems (beyond two-qubit quantum states), where efficiency, curvature, and entanglement are crucial for the quantum-mechanical manipulation of these physical systems \cite{hete23,cc23,cc24,dd21}.
+In general, we anticipate that as the geometry of Hilbert space becomes increasingly intricate with a growing number of qubits, the interplay among efficiency, curvature, and entanglement in quantum evolution will become even more nuanced than what is observed in the present study.
+Exploring these deeper connections, while systematically addressing the current limitations, forms an important direction for our future work.
+Nevertheless, despite these constraints, we believe that the results presented here are sufficiently significant to facilitate further geometric explorations of quantum evolutions in higher-dimensional systems, where efficiency, curvature, and entanglement are crucial for the quantum-mechanical manipulation of these physical systems \cite{hete23,cc23,cc24,dd21}.